nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Rizzipe` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a recipe**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a recipe
-4. AddressBook deletes the person
+2. Rizzipe prompts the user for the name, ingredients and steps for the recipe
+3. User keys in details for each section one at a time
+4. Rizzipe adds recipe to a database

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
-The given index is invalid.
+The name, ingredients or steps typed by users are empty.
   * 3a1.
-AddressBook shows an error message.
+Rizzipe shows an error message.
+  * 3a2.
+Rizzipe requests for the correct entry or for the user to type "/exit" if he/she chooses not to continue.

-      Use case resumes at step 2.
+    Use case resumes from step 3.

+* 4a.
+The given recipe is a duplicate.
+The name, ingredients and steps coincide with another recipe
+  * 4a1.
+Rizzipe shows a message that states there already exist such recipe.
+  * 4a2.
+The Rizzipe keyed is not added.

+    Use case ends.

+**Use case: View a recipe**

+**MSS**

+1. User requests to view a recipe with a specified index
+2. Rizzipe search through the current list of recipe, and return the recipe at that particular index

+    Use case ends.

+**Extensions**

+* 1a.
+The current list is empty
+  * 1a1.
+Rizzipe shows a message stating the list is empty.

+    Use case ends.

+* 1b.
+The specified index is not a valid number.
+  * 1b1.
+Rizzipe shows an error message.

+    Use case ends.
+* 2b.
+The specified index is greater than the current size of list.
+  * 2b1.
+Rizzipe shows an error message

+    Use case ends.

 *{More to be added}*